pypa/packaging.python.org/source/guides/package-development.rst

 tests ``separate``, ``non-src``
 ===============================

-An example package in this cathegory is ?.
+An example package in this cathegory is Flit.

 tests ``separate``, ``src``
 ===========================